 Strategic Direction 3 Delivering for Equity

-key population in the HIV response needs to be considered for all programmes.
+Every key population in the HIV response needs to be considered for all programmes.
 Interventions focused on HIV prevention and care in MSM, sex workers, and others were only mentioned by few Ministers.
 The majority of countries in the meeting operate under universal health coverage models which prioritise primary care and prevention, but this is contradicted by relatively few “treat all” policies, some of which are only partially implemented.

 The need to remove legislation that stigmatises both certain populations and criminalises certain actions, such as sex work or injecting drug use/possession of illicit substances was highlighted by key partners (see Roundtable Discussion below) as one of the most cost-efficient solutions in the HIV response.
 Ministerial leadership plays and invaluable role in creating stigma-free societies while also benefiting from more active involvement partnerships with communities of key populations and people living with HIV once stigma dissipates.
 The following active efforts are being used to help reduce HIV stigma in the Region: removing travel bans/ restrictions for people living with HIV, removing mandatory HIV testing, signing agreements between Ministries of Health and groups/ associations of people living with HIV to implement programmes, and media campaigning to educate and assist youth/ adolescents.
 One example of a strong partnership through stigma reduction was partnering with cured hepatitis C (HCV) patients who have since become leaders of change within the country to reduce stigma within the HIV response.
 Although these examples were cited, some countries mentioned the need to reduce stigma but did not discuss active ways to do so.
 Following arguments for cost-effectiveness, additional studies to determine stigma reduction activities and stigma reduction strategies will benefit from scale-up in the Region.